 PC THOMAS

-Mental issues in children are on
+Mental issues in children have been on

-the rise in recent time.
+the rise in recent times.
 Every year

-after the Board examination we hear about students who are ending their lives
+after the Board examination, we hear about students who are ending their lives

 families.
 Lockdown triggered emotional